harveywatts/Bad-Apple-in-Cmd.exe/README.md

 # Bad apple in batchfile!

+###English
 This program is a very simple program made with just a batch file that can be run in the terminal or Windows cmd, without any other language.
 Currently, I am not uploading the file due to delay issues.

-## Translations

 ### Español
 Este programa es un programa muy simple hecho solo con un archivo por lotes que se puede ejecutar en la terminal o en Windows cmd, sin ningún otro lenguaje.
 Actualmente, no estoy subiendo el archivo debido a problemas de retraso.